aeggenberger/aeggenberger.github.io-src/content/quick-and-dirty-donation-total.markdown

 lines: <code>{ sum+=$1}</code>.
 After adding up all the lines, we want to print the total, the final value of the variable <code>sum</code>.
-We'll accomplish this by appending an <code>END</code> block with a print statement and a comma separate list with two items, to values of <code>sum</code> and the built-in variable <code>NR</code> (aka the number of donations).
+We'll accomplish this by appending an <code>END</code> block with a print statement and a comma separate list with two items, the output of <code>sum</code> and the built-in variable <code>NR</code> (aka the number of donations).

 <code>| awk '{ sum+=$1} END {print sum, NR + 1}'</code>